scalalandio/chimney/docs/docs/under-the-hood.md

     ignore it
   - the second `rule` to attempt is whether the value has to be converted at all, perhaps it is already at the right type or could be with just upcasting
-  - then we have a whole much of special cases for: value classes, `Option`s, `Either`s, `Array`s, collections, which could handle more edge cases than a generic rule for product types or sealed hierarchies.
+  - then we have a whole much of special cases for: value classes, `Option`s, `Either`s, `Array`s, collections... which could handle more edge cases than a generic rule for product types or sealed hierarchies.
 Their order is defined empirically - you throw a lot of tests and see if there is some Feature Interaction Bug coming from the current order of `Rule`s, which could be fixed with adding some guard to one of them or by changing their order (because one